satran/satran.github.io/_posts/2014-05-25-bitter-sweet-acme.md

 It has no syntax highlighting nor does it have line numbers.
 It uses the mouse extensively.
 The fonts almost look terrible.
 You just **cannot** move between lines using the up and down arrow keys.
 So one might ask why did I leave the comfort of Vim to use this for the past one month?
 Because it could do, as Rob Pike put it, "Umm...
 Everything."

 Using Acme as my primary editor for the past month has taught me that simplicity and minimalism is everything.
-The jarring colours of my colourscheme does not come in the way while I program.
+The jarring colours of my colour scheme does not come in the way while I program.
 I do not spend time trying to change the green colour for keywords.
 It has no configuration files, so one less file to maintain.
 I do not spend hours on the :help page trying to figure out the right key combination to do x or y.
 I feel comfortable that I do not need to leave the editor to execute a command in the shell.
 Everything is right here in my editor.
 In fact it feels like an IDE built completely out of UNIX.

 **It uses the mouse, and it is a good thing.**